AdaCore/spark2014/docs/ug/usage.rst

 The proof of each subprogram is carried over independently of the implementation of other subprograms, so the contract of a subprogram should be strong enough to prove its callers.
-The contract of a subprogram can be expressed either as a pair of a precondition and a postcondition:
+The contract of a subprogram is usually expressed as a pair of a precondition and a postcondition:

 .. code-block:: ada
    :linenos: